Greg0987/GCI/README.md

 The dataset used in paper is [KuaiRec](https://kuairec.com/), which can be downloaded by the link.

-# 1. Reconstruction of Image
+# 1. Reconstruction of images
 ```bash
 cd preprocess
 ```